gresendesa/cgibank/doc/Storage.md

 Storage is the class that represents the system storage data which is saved as files placed into data/ directory.

 A storage has the following functionalities:
-	- ::Create (Storage name is required as parameter)
+  - ::Get (Storage name is required as parameter)
+    - Storage searches for the specified name into Storages.config and load all informations from this file.
+Then a Storage object is returned.
+If the specified storage is not defined in the config file then the returned object receive Storage::ERROR as status attribute.
-	- Insert record;
+  - Insert record
-	- Update record;
+  - Update record
-	- Delete record;
+  - Delete record
-	- Search for records;
+  - Search for records

 ## Storages.config file